 9. Celebrating a birthday?
 Wrap the birthday kids’ lunch items to give them a fun surprise at school!
 This cute example is from Happy Home Fairy.

 10. Pouch foods are super convenient and easy to pack.
 Buy a pack of reusable food pouches and make your own!

 11. Put a rubber band around a sliced apple to keep it from turning brown!
 This example is from At Home with Real Food.

 13. Want to stick a cute note in your kids’ lunch but can’t seem to ever find a pen or paper in the morning?
-We love Lunchbox Love Notes – colorful, cheerful, easy.
+We love sending lunchbox notes – colorful, cheerful, easy.
 (Not to mention the kids LOVE them.
 Remember when I found that Lily had been saving every single note I sent her in her desk?)